Group of Apple adversaries aims to curb alleged bullying

 “We have come to believe Apple has created a dangerous new normal, allowing it to abuse its monopoly power through punitive fees and censorship that stifles technological progress, creative freedom, and human rights,” wrote Protonmail CEO Andy Yen in a news release issued by the coalition on Thursday.

-The group’s new website also lists grievances that go beyond Apple’s 30 percent fee.
+The group’s website also lists grievances that go beyond Apple’s 30 percent fee.

 For instance, the site details how Apple hurt Tile, which sells Bluetooth tags that people can use to locate lost keychains and other property.
 Apple launched a competing service, called “Find My,” which got special privileges and access to iPhone hardware.
 At the same time, Apple made it more difficult for Tile to ask customers for the location data needed to make its products work properly.
 The Post detailed the tension between Apple and Tile last year.